conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 The opensource Conduktor Gateway is made up of two components, the gateway transport layer, and interceptors downloaded from the Conduktor Marketplace.

 The gateway transport layer is the wiring between your Kafka client application and your Kafka broker.
-It had access to all the Kafka data flowing through it.
+It has access to all the Kafka data flowing through it.

 Interceptors are loaded into the gateway.
 The interceptors are triggered when Kafka data flows through the gateway, and provide function such as adding chaos to the flows to aid with testing, or adding safeguards around what Kafka configurations are allowed, to keep your Kafka cluster protected.